Posts

 1) Advertising: Introduction to advertising 2) Advertising: the representation of women in advertising 3) Advertising: Gauntlett and masculinity 4) Advertising: Score hair cream CSP 5) Advertising: Introduction to Postcolonialism 6) Advertising: Sephora Black Beauty is Beauty CSP

-Wider reading on Sephora Black Beauty Is Beauty Read these articles on the Sephora campaign: The Drum: Black Beauty is Beauty by RGA Glossy: Sephora celebrates Black beauty in new digital and TV campaign Refinery29: Sephora’s ‘Black Beauty Is Beauty’ Short Film Celebrates Black Innovation Complete the following questions/tasks: 1) What was Sephora trying to achieve with the campaign?
+Wider reading on Sephora Black Beauty Is Beauty The Drum: Black Beauty is Beauty by RGA Glossy: Sephora celebrates Black beauty in new digital and TV campaign Refinery29: Sephora’s ‘Black Beauty Is Beauty’ Short Film Celebrates Black Innovation 1) What was Sephora trying to achieve with the campaign?
+Sephora was trying to celebrate and educate people about the influence black culture has on the makeup industry.
 2) What scenes from the advert are highlighted as particularly significant in the articles?
+The scene with a mother and daughter, the opening scene and the drag queens' dressing room.
 3) As well as YouTube, what TV channels and networks did the advert appear on?
+Digital platforms and television broadcasting.
 4) Why does the Refinery29 article suggest the advert 'doesn't feel performative'?
-5) What is the 15 per cent pledge and why is it significant?
-Media language: textual analysis Watch the advert again and answer the following questions that focus on technical and verbal codes.
-Use your notes from the lesson to help you here.
-1) How does the advert use camerawork to communicate key messages about ...
+No one feels left out.
+The film has more inclusion in its under-a-minute runtime than two hour features have in their whole film.
+Rather than dipping a toe in ...

 Advertising: Post-colonialism